SCAI-BIO/PDataViewer/backend/README.md

 ```

 ### Run the Backend via Docker

-The API can also be run via docker. <br>
+The API can also be run via docker.

 You can either build the docker container locally or download the latest build from the PDataViewer GitHub package registry.

 To build the Docker container locally: